DaneshjouLab/PathReportParsing_MRA_DeepDerm/README.md

     input_file = "/path/to/the/excel/file"
     ```

 3. Execute the notebook or script.
-If the Path Report Text column is present, the script will process the data and save the results to a new file named Processed_Pathology_Reports.xlsx.
+If the Path Report Text column is present, the script will process the data and save the results to a new file named `Processed_Pathology_Reports.xlsx`.

 4. Check the Output
     The processed data will be saved as an Excel file in the working directory.